-19.1 All interest paid and received is accounted for within the General Fund.
+18.1 All interest paid and received is accounted for within the General Fund.
 The amount of income generated is dependent upon interest rates and level of balances.

-20 LEGAL IMPLICATIONS
+19 LEGAL IMPLICATIONS

-20.1 This strategy complies with the statutory requirements set out in the Local Government Act 2003 and associated guidance and regulations.
+19.1 This strategy complies with the statutory requirements set out in the Local Government Act 2003 and associated guidance and regulations.

-21 RECOMMENDATION
+20 RECOMMENDATION

-- 21.1 It is proposed that the Committee RESOLVES - (1) To note the Capital and Treasury Management Strategy Statement including the investment instruments, indicators, limits and delegations contained within the report. - (2) To note the Capital Expenditure Forecasts. - (3) To note the Operational and Authorised Limits for external debt as laid down in the report. - (4) To recommend the contents of this report to Full Council.
+- 20.1 It is proposed that the Committee RESOLVES - (1) That the Capital and Treasury Management Strategy Statement including the investment instruments, indicators, limits and delegations contained within the report, be noted. - (2) That the Capital Expenditure Forecasts be noted. - (3) That the Operational and Authorised Limits for external debt, as laid down in the report, be noted. - (4) That the contents of this report be recommended to Full Council.

-Naemi Uur
+Naemi luca